beiju/blarser/readme.md

   code generates the data that will feed the eventual API responses, because the `BlaseballState` object is definitely the wrong form to use for answering queries.
+* Sometimes, one possible resolution of an unknown value is that it didn't change.
+In that case, you might not get an update for it.
+I'm not sure if this will be an issue because the only way I can think of to get a "maybe changed, maybe not" situation is baserunner advancement, and stream events get picked up more or less continuously while a game is going.
+However, if it happens, I think it's reasonable to handle it by keeping track of last update for each Chron entity, and when you get an update for id X, look up when the last update was for that ID and expire all unknown changes from before that time.
+  The reasoning here is that once you've seen two updates for a given ID, you would definitely have seen any update for another ID.
+Oh wait, unless the iteration order isn't stable.
+Maybe it should be 3 updates.